SystemsApproach/sdn/access.rst

 for OLTs.
 But there are three complications that we have to deal with before we can realize a Software-Defined PON (SD-PON) in practice.

-The first is that a PON requires substantial configuration, with a *Traffic Profile (TP)* loaded into each OLT so it knows what levels of service the network is to support.
+The first is that a PON requires substantial configurationto be loaded into each OLT so it knows what levels of service the network is to support.
 The second is that the ONUs deployed to homes are limited devices, controlled indirectly through the upstream OLTs they connect to.
 The third is that network operators don't necessarily have the luxury of a clean-slate deployment of only bare-metal hardware, and must instead deal with an assortment of legacy devices.

 To address these issues, the SD-PON architecture depicted in :numref:`Figure %s <fig-sdpon>` has emerged.
 Production networks based